Step-by-step setup guide

 - Videos: all common video encodings ;

+Your plan might restrict what formats are permitted, especially for documents.
 The max image file size allowed with your plan is indicated in the upload window.

 Images are best left not sharpened (or only very slightly sharpened as part of e.g. the RAW conversion process), so that your clients keep full flexibility in the printing process.